Arnav-Dubey-2023chb1062/Kanban-Board/README.md

    High: Red <br>
 - Points System: Tasks have points associated with them, which follow a Fibonacci sequence (0, 1, 2, 3, 5, 8, 13).
 You can increase or
   decrease the points by clicking the + or - buttons.

-## LICENSE 📄
-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.